Secrets Manager integration¶

 export ACCOUNT_ID=acct-123

-export SECRET_TYPE=connectors
+export SECRET_TYPE=connectors # or storage-authorities

 export SECRET_NAME="accounts/${ACCOUNT_ID}/${SECRET_TYPE}/${SECRET_ID}"